 - Use old blog posts as part of an email campaign

 - Record an article, word-for-word, as an audio clip

 - Convert a blog post into a video clip using a service such as Lumen5.

 If you still need more convincing that content repurposing is worth a look, consider that:

 - Videos get 6 times more retweets than photos on Twitter

 - Video content accounts for over 70 percent of all internet traffic

 - Research from SmallBizTrends shows that 64 percent of users are more likely to buy after watching a video.

-With a well-planned calendar and the right content, repurposing content is one of the smartest SaaS content marketing strategies in 2019.
+With a well-planned calendar and the right content, repurposing content and putting efforts into the promotion is one of the smartest SaaS content marketing strategies.